FHRS for Pediatric Electrophysiologists

 - Devote at least 75 percent of your clinical practice to the treatment of heart rhythm disorders.

-- A letter by you documenting how you meet the criteria below
+- A letter by you documenting how you meet the eligibility criteria

 - Two letters of support from current FHRS members